Infineon/mtb-t2g-example-ram-retention-deepsleep/README.md

 **Device Power Modes**

-The TVII-B-H device can operate in different power modes that are intended to minimize the average power consumption in an application.
-The power modes supported by TVII-B-H in the order of decreasing power consumption are:
+The TVII-C device can operate in different power modes that are intended to minimize the average power consumption in an application.
+The power modes supported by TVII-C in the order of decreasing power consumption are:
 <table border="1" style="border-collapse: collapse">
 <thead><tr>
 <th>Power Mode</th><th>Description</th><th>Entry Condition</th><th>Wakeup Source</th><th>Wakeup Action</th></tr></thead>